michelgrootjans/CanI/README.md

 Roadmap:
 --------
-This project is written in the RDD fashion: ReadMe Driven Development.
+This project is written in the RDD fashion: Readme Driven Development.
 These are the features I'm planning:

 Near Future
 ***********
-- plug in the real authenticated user, not some dummy implementation
+- Make the demo site a little more appealing
 - fix hack, where an url can bypass state based authorization

 Far Future